danodus/Xosera/REFERENCE.md

 Additionally, there are a bunch of handy C macros (in the Xosera m68k API headers) that facilitate writing readable copper code directly in C source code.
 The included examples (in `copper` directory) demonstrate the different ways of embedding copper code in C source.

+## Draw Module

+The rasterizer will draw the primitive when `DRAW_EXECUTE` register is set.

+The busy status can be retrieved by reading the `SYS_CTRL` register.
+The bit 7 of the status is the busy bit.
+Before sending an execute command, the user must check if this bit is cleared.

+The draw module only supports 8-bpp mode with 2x H&V scale factors (mode 0x75).
+Therefore, the maximum effective resolution is 320x240.

+Due to memory constraints, double buffering is only available with 200 lines (or lower).
+The destination height must be set to 200 (or lower) in order to clip properly the rendered pixels at the bottom.